 What if I do not have internet access in my home?
 What is being done to support equitable access to the internet for student learning?

 Several internet providers have announced that they will make their services available for free for households with K-12 and/or college students who don’t already have internet through the company.
 Further installation fees may also be waived for new student households.
 Please contact your local internet provider for additional information.
-(California State PTA’s partner CETF can also connect families with low-cost or free internet access.
-Click here to learn more.)

 National PTA has joined several other education groups in calling for the Federal Communications Commission (FCC) to temporarily allow schools to utilize E-Rate program funding to provide Wi-Fi hotspots or devices with Wi-Fi capability to students who lack internet access at home.
 This action would help ensure that all students can remotely continue their education during the current public health emergency.

-The coronavirus pandemic is shining a bright light on the so-called “homework gap” experienced by 12 million students in this country.
+The coronavirus pandemic is shining a bright light on the long-standing “homework gap” experienced by 12 million students in this country.
 The gap refers to those students who do not have internet access at home and are unable to complete their homework—at a time when over 70% of educators assign schoolwork that requires the internet.